 It’s automatic

 Having your escrow account automatically is also a disadvantage for some.
-This certain feature can be a con for savers who may be able to use the funds to much better use since your mortgage lender or servicer is allowed to collect the amount of your homeowners’ insurance and property tax payments, plus a cushion every month in your escrow account.
+This feature can be a con for savers who can use the funds much better since your mortgage lender or servicer can collect the amount of your homeowners’ insurance and property tax payments, plus a monthly cushion in your escrow account.

 You might miss out on short-term investment opportunities